Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

 #### Updater

-The `Updater` class is needed to separate the redeployment logic from the [`UpdateCommand`](#updatecommand).
-It has the `update` method that encapsulates the interaction with the external [`Services`](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/docs/01_metrics_cli_design.md#service) and redeploys the latest version of the Metrics Web Application to the Firebase using the `UpdateConfig`.
-To create an `Updater` inside the `UpdateCommand` we are using the `UpdaterFactory`.
-It allows us to easily tests the `UpdateCommand` and keep it SRP.
+The `Updater` class encapsulates the redeployment logic.
+The `UpdateCommand` uses the `Updater` with the parsed configurations.
+The `Updater` has the `update` method that interacts with the external [`Services`](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/docs/01_metrics_cli_design.md#service) and redeploys the latest version of the Metrics Web Application to the Firebase using the `UpdateConfig`.

+To create an `Updater`, the `UpdateCommand` uses the `UpdaterFactory`.
+This factory provides the `Updater` instance with all the required services and returns the ready-to-use instance to the `Updater`.
 The following class diagram demonstrates how the classes described above interact:

 ![Updater class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/Flank/flank-dashboard/raw/update_feature_design/metrics/cli/docs/features/diagrams/updater_class_diagram.puml)